24-pinecones/climate-phenology-journal/README.md

 Why This Matters
 This project supports:
-  Wildfire awareness and prevention
+  Wildfire awareness and prevention,
-  Agricultural planning
+  Agricultural planning,
-  Research and long‑term climate studies
+  Research and long‑term climate studies,
-  Emergency services
+  Emergency services,
-  Indigenous knowledge and land stewardship
+  Indigenous knowledge and land stewardship,
-  Citizen science
+  Citizen science,
   Environmental education

 A shared tool benefits everyone.

 How to Contribute
   We welcome contributions from:
-  Developers
+  Developers,
-  Designers
+  Designers,
-  Ecologists
+  Ecologists,
-  Fire behaviour specialists
+  Fire behaviour specialists,
-  Researchers
+  Researchers,
-  Educators
+  Educators,
-  Citizen scientists
+  Citizen scientists,
-  Agencies and NGOs
+  Agencies and NGOs,

 Ways to get involved:
-  Open an Issue
+  Open an Issue,
-  Submit a Pull Request
+  Submit a Pull Request,
-  Share ideas or feedback
+  Share ideas or feedback,
-  Help shape the data model
+  Help shape the data model,
   Join discussions about features and design

 This is a public‑good project — open, collaborative, and built for any region.